moussaclarke/hobbes/README.md

 Env vars will need to be set up manually in the cloudflare dashboard.
 The keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars. `NUXT_DAV_PASSWORD`, `NUXT_DAV_USER` and `NUXT_EMAIL_API_KEY` should be secrets.

-The app also needs to be secured behind Cloudflare Access - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.
+The app also needs to be secured behind [Cloudflare Access](https://www.cloudflare.com/en-gb/zero-trust/products/access/) - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.
 If you need more than 50 users you'll have to upgrade to a paid Cloudflare Access plan.

-It also needs Cloudflare Workers AI to provide subjective issue validation and feedback.
+It also needs [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/) to provide subjective issue validation and feedback.
 The "Workers AI" binding needs to be enabled on the project and assigned to the `AI` name.

-This could all be in a wrangler.toml file, but that's a job for another day.
+This could all be in a `wrangler.toml` file, but that's a job for another day.

+In theory we could also support other deployment targets, but that's not really a goal for now.

 ## Transactional Email Service